 Areas of Focus: strategic planning, strategic restructuring, board development, and fund development.

-Betsy Uhrman, Senior Consultant
+Betsy Uhrman, Senior Associate

 At NPO Solutions, Betsy has worked extensively with nonprofit organizations on all aspects of organizational planning and development.
 At Open Society Foundations and Tides Foundation, she conducted field research and implemented grantmaking programs in areas such as public education, youth development, media and economic justice.
 In these capacities, she has had many opportunities to consider how to cultivate partnerships and to effectively support large-scale programs and projects.
 Her work and passion centers on bringing together social sector partners for shared aims and collective impact in the service of equity.
 She received her Masters of Public Administration from the University of Southern California, and holds an undergraduate degree from the University of California, Los Angeles.

 Areas of Focus: strategic planning, strategic restructuring, and network building